-Here you will find articles that help you understand the importance of attachment and how it impacts your connections with others.
-Whether it’s your family, partner, friends or even co-workers, an attachment is an integral part of how you relate to others.
+Here you will find articles that help you understand attachment classifications, the importance of attachment and how it impacts your connections with others.
+Whether it’s your family, partner, friends or even co-workers, your attachment style is an integral part of how you relate to others.

 Medically Reviewed By: Aaron Horn, LMFT, MA